Create and manage pipelines

 Before you perform these tasks, remember to instantiate the SDK client.

-Creating and updating pipelines
+Creating and deleting pipelines

 Creating a pipeline